starship/starship/docs/id-ID/config/README.md

 The `nodejs` module shows the currently installed version of [Node.js](https://nodejs.org/).
 Secara bawaan, modul akan aktif jika beberapa syarat berikut telah terpenuhi:

-- Direktori terkini yang berisikan sebuah file `package.json`
+- The current directory contains a `package.json` file
 - The current directory contains a `.node-version` file
 - The current directory contains a `.nvmrc` file
 - The current directory contains a `node_modules` directory